blockheadz-lab/BLOCKHEADZ/README.md

 | VRF reserve | 0.5% of incoming royalties |
 | Payout | Winners call claim() |

 All 4,444 BLOCKHEADZ token IDs are seeded into the registry before launch.
-Holders don't need to register owning the token is enough.
-The contract checks `ownerOf` live at draw time, so whoever holds the token at that exact moment wins, even if they bought after the seed.
+Holders do not need to register.
+Owning the token is enough.
+The contract checks ownerOf live at draw time, so whoever holds the token at that exact moment wins, even if they bought after the seed.

 ## A few things worth knowing

-**The pot is protected.** Emergency withdrawal can't touch the holder pot, locked draw funds, VRF reserve, or unclaimed winnings.
-Only ETH that genuinely isn't owed to anyone can be pulled out.
+**The pot is protected.** Emergency withdrawal cannot touch the holder pot, locked draw funds, VRF reserve, or unclaimed winnings.
+Only ETH that genuinely is not owed to anyone can be pulled out.

-**No loops in the draw.** Picking 3 unique token slots uses a fixed deterministic method — no retry loops in the VRF callback, predictable gas every time.
+**No loops in the draw.** Picking 3 unique token slots uses a fixed deterministic method with no retry loops in the VRF callback.
+Predictable gas every time.

 **Failed slots roll back.** If a selected token is burned or invalid, that share goes back into the pot.
 Not to us.

 **Transfers are transparent.** If a token is sold between the seed and the draw, the new owner wins automatically.
-No re-registration needed — the contract checks `ownerOf` live at draw time.
+No re-registration needed.
+The contract checks ownerOf live at draw time.

-**Burned tokens clean themselves.** If a burned token is selected by VRF, the share returns to the pot and the slot is auto-removed. `cleanupRegistry()` can be called by anyone to remove burned slots proactively.
+**Burned tokens are removed.** If a burned token is selected by VRF, the share returns to the pot and the slot is auto-removed. cleanupRegistry() can be called by anyone to remove burned slots proactively.

 **Settings lock permanently.** NFT contract, threshold, and callback gas are configurable before launch.
-Once `lockConfig()` is called they're locked forever.
+Once lockConfig() is called they are locked forever.

 **Subscription ID can be updated.** If the Chainlink VRF subscription ever needs to change, a 24-hour two-step process is required.
 No surprise changes mid-round.